alsalafiyyah/alsalafiyyah.github.io/_posts/videos/2024/2024-09-09-advice-for-social-media-users.md

 date: 2024-09-09
 category: [fatwas,videos]
 active: videos
-excerpt: "Knowledge is not obtained from websites or social media networks; it is obtained directly from scholars, and not obtained from social media networks, rumors, or websites"
+summary: "Knowledge is not obtained from websites or social media networks; it is obtained directly from scholars, and not obtained from social media networks, rumors, or websites"
 translated_by: "Abul Baraa Muhammad Amreeki"
 videoURL: "https://youtu.be/NV1hWQJmVQM"
 videoID: "NV1hWQJmVQM"